Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 matcher
    gpg                    < GPG details for Matcher

-   import-from-redeemers  < Directory into which Redeemers' public keys have been copied
+   import-from-redeemer   < Directory into which Redeemers' Bitcoin addresses have been copied

 ## 2. Create the PGP keypair that is used by the Payer
 Create a terminal/ command line and cd into the gpg directory you created above.

 The keyring for the redeemer tests was constructed using GPG.